 If you’re like I was, then you might say, even if unconsciously, that you would rather not address the emotional aspect of why you can’t lose weight or overcome some other addiction.
 You might prefer to look for the superficial solution.
 It’s a bit like putting a Band-Aid on shrapnel wound, rather than first removing the shrapnel.
 If it works for you, then do it.
 But it never did work for me.
 I found that as I healed and transformed myself on very deep levels, then that’s when I noticed I was getting some control over the compulsiveness I had struggled with all my life.

-So this is not a diet book per se, it’s a book about helping you to heal the compulsiveness that causes you to overeat and never be able to stick to a diet.
+So this is not a diet book per se, it’s a book about helping you to heal the emotions that cause the compulsiveness that causes you to overeat and never be able to stick to a diet.
 Is that you?
 It sure was me.
 I knew what to do, but there I would be, drinking beer and eating chips, knowing they would make me fat!
 I just got use to being somewhat fat.

 As my self image began to change, I would feel my lean body underneath the layer of flab and then all that padding outside and I wondered how I could have been living with all that flab.
 I hated it!
 It’s like I hadn’t been able to get real with myself and kept doing the things that kept me fat.
 Every overweight person does or they wouldn’t be that way, excluding where there is a medical root cause, instead of an emotional one.

 I had been faced with some rather severe health challenges many years ago, which had taken me out of my careers and pretty much put me on my back.
 So I was forced to find answers and do whatever it took or kill myself.
 It was really down to that.
-However, I didn’t want to give up and also; I believe the difficult karma won’t go away just because one choses to temporarily escape from it.
+However, I didn’t want to give up and also; I believe the difficult karma won’t go away just because one chooses to temporarily escape from it.
 This is what lead me to discover the hidden or esoteric secrets I’m sharing with you in this book.

-Unraveling the Emotional Pain Body
+Unraveling the Emotional Pain Body that drives Emotional Overeating

 So getting control of my compulsiveness around food resulted as a side benefit from the very things that were also most helpful to me in transforming the Spiritual Heart or you could say, healing or unraveling my Emotional Pain Body that Eckhart Tolle speaks about.